Heralded entangled state generation enhanced by photon addition and subtraction: Introduction

 \section{Introduction}

-Quantum entanglement, a hallmark distinction between quantum and classical systems, is widely recognized as a foundational resource for quantum information technologies\,\cite{RevModPhys.81.865,Nielsen_Chuang_2010,RevModPhys.86.419} and has been deeply exploited for tasks such as quantum key distribution, quantum teleportation, one-way quantum computing, quantum metrology, and so on\,\cite{PhysRevLett.67.661,PhysRevLett.70.1895,PhysRevLett.86.5188,doi:10.1126/science.1104149}.
+Quantum entanglement, a hallmark distinction between quantum and classical systems, is widely recognized as a foundational resource for quantum information technologies\,\cite{RevModPhys.81.865,Nielsen_Chuang_2010,RevModPhys.86.419} and has been extensively exploited for tasks such as quantum key distribution, quantum teleportation, one-way quantum computing, and quantum metrology \,\cite{PhysRevLett.67.661,PhysRevLett.70.1895,PhysRevLett.86.5188,doi:10.1126/science.1104149}.
 The rapid advancement of quantum applications and the ongoing pursuit of quantum supremacy are driving the demand for large-scale quantum resources, thereby motivating the development of entangled states in both high-dimensional and many-body regimes\,\cite{Erhard2020,PhysRevX.8.021012,RevModPhys.84.777}.
-Consequently, the efficient generation of such states has emerged as a pivotal challenge in advancing quantum technologies.
+As a result, the efficient generation of such states has emerged as a pivotal challenge in advancing quantum technologies.

-As for the photonic quantum information, Gaussian states or Gaussian operations constitute a category of great concern\,\cite{RevModPhys.84.621,doi:10.1142/S1230161214400010}.
+In photonic quantum information, Gaussian states or Gaussian operations are of particular interest\,\cite{RevModPhys.84.621,doi:10.1142/S1230161214400010}.
 They are relatively easy to prepare and highly stable for scaling up the experimental system.
-However, Gaussian states and operations are fundamentally limited, as they cannot directly produce some non-classical states or maximally entangled states which can be useful for showing quantum advantage\,\cite{PhysRevLett.109.230503,PhysRevA.97.062337,PhysRevA.82.052341}.
-To overcome this restriction, the non-Gaussian operation like conditional measurements, photon addition and subtraction are introduced to enable the probabilistic generation via post-selection and heralding\,\cite{PhysRevA.100.052301,PhysRevA.59.1658,doi:10.1126/science.1122858,PhysRevA.80.053822,PhysRevA.86.012328}.
+However, Gaussian states and operations are fundamentally limited, as they cannot directly produce certain non-classical states or maximally entangled states that are useful for showing quantum advantage\,\cite{PhysRevLett.109.230503,PhysRevA.97.062337,PhysRevA.82.052341}.
+To overcome this limit, the non-Gaussians operation such as conditional measurements, photon addition and subtraction are introduced to enable the probabilistic generation via post-selection and heralding\,\cite{PhysRevA.100.052301,PhysRevA.59.1658,doi:10.1126/science.1122858,PhysRevA.80.053822,PhysRevA.86.012328}.
 This method inevitably suffers from rapidly decreasing success probabilities and increasing system complexity when the scale of entanglement expands.
 Optimizing both the success rate and the quality of entanglement is therefore of crucial importance for realizing quantum applications on optical platforms.